The World Schools Debating Championships (WSDC) is the most respected international English-language debating competition for students aged 14-19.

 The ESU is proud to manage Team England and Team Wales.
 With the assistance of an experienced selection panel, we select debaters for the teams as well as their coaches, manage their participation in the tournament and finance them.

-The next Championship will take place in Bali from 1-11 August 2017.
+The Championship will take place in Colombo, Sri Lanka, 23rd July– 2nd August 2019.